Adding a multi-purpose studio to your new home

 A lot of people choose to install a backyard or an outdoor room right at the bottom of the garden but just remember that if it’s positioned too near a boundary or fence, or is over a certain size, you may have to apply for planning permission.
 In NSW, for example, small backyard studios less than 20 square meters don’t require council approval.

-There are a few additional requirements to consider such as height and distances from boundaries but don’t worry, you don’t have to know them all yourself.
+There are a few additional requirements to consider such as height and distances from boundaries but don’t worry, our quality home builders will help.
 The New South Homes design team can help with any questions you may have.